Empowering clients to choose the food items they prefer in a space where a variety of healthy options are available and promoted.

 Reduces inventory - pantries do not need to supply one of every item to each client

 Reduces volunteer labor – volunteer resources may be directed toward engaging clients

 Improves inventory management – staff learn what items are most popular with their clients and are thus able to tailor food procurement

 When pantries convert to a healthy client choice model, the emphasis should be on displaying and promoting healthy food items in a dignified and attractive manner.
 Staff should ask themselves, "would I want to select this food for my family?"
 In our Resource Center, we provide tools and materials for setting up a healthy client choice pantry.
 Fresh food can be stored in open bins inside a grocery produce cooler.
 Dairy and other refrigerated items should be stored in refrigerators, and frozen items and meats in a similar freezer.
 Shelf-stable items can be displayed on open, rolling shelving units.
 Using colorful signage to promote healthier items in your pantry makes the healthy options more attractive.

-Researchers at the University of Saint Joseph are developing a stoplight nutrition ranking system called SWAP – Supporting Wellness at Pantries.
-The SWAP System is designed to empower food banks, food pantries and clients to make more informed decisions when selecting charitable food to support health.
+SWAP is a system designed to help promote healthy food choices at food banks and food pantries.
+The goal of SWAP is to create an easy to use, easy to understand nutrition ranking system to empower food banks, food pantries and clients to make more informed decisions when selecting charitable food to support health.
 The SWAP System takes out the guesswork and provides specific guidelines for saturated fat, sodium and sugar for each food group.
 Using the 2015 Dietary Guidelines, the SWAP System ranks foods into green (choose frequently), yellow (choose sometimes), and red (choose rarely).
 More information about the SWAP System is available in the Resource Center.